cwscx/Cat_Grapes_Backend/API.md

 		url: 	localhost:3000/students,
 		method: POST,
 		paras: {
+			"student": {
 				"name",			// This is not optional.
 				"email", 		// Email must follow the format "password", 	// Password needs to be at least 8 digits "grade"
+			}
 		},
 		return: {
 			Created: {